bgorman87/PDF-Flow/README.md

 ## Contribution

-Being a new/solo developer I happily welcome any contributions to PDF Flow!
-There is a ton that can be improved or added I am sure so here's how you can contribute:
+Being a new/solo developer without a CS degree or any industry experience, I very much welcome any contributions to PDF Flow!
+I know there is a ton that can be improved or added so if you would like to contribute, please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button at the top-right of this repository to create your own copy.